 The student is responsible for a full term of education's charges.
 The only exception will be if a monthly payment plan was set up online with our outside agency prior to the beginning of each term.
 A student whose payments have not been made may not be allowed to attend classes, to use any College services, to take examinations, to participate in graduation, to have transcripts sent, or to receive grades, a certificate, or degree.
 If the College refers a delinquent account to a collection agency, these costs, plus all expenses associated with the collection effort, will be due and payable.
 Please refer to the Fisher College website for details.

 SCHEDULE OF CHARGES

 Business Certificate Program Charges

-Tuition Per Credit Hour \$623 Total (estimate) \$7,476
+Tuition Per Credit Hour \$636

+Tuition per three-credit course \$1,908

+Total (estimate for 12-credits) \$7,632

 Additions Counseling Certificate Program Charges